 Video #9 – Our Garden Tour & Swiss Chard Stuffed BBQ Pork Loin

-This Swiss shard stuffed BBQ pork loin is inspired by our humble garden.
+This Swiss shard stuffed pork loin recipe is inspired by our humble garden.
 No matter how small of a space you have, you can always start a garden.
 Having an single herb in a pot, a garden full of veggies or an orchard bursting fruit is all gratifying.
 To sow, grow and reap from your gardens bounty and beauty is priceless.
 So get out there and get your hands in the dirt!!

 Our Garden Evolution